Earth Sciences (M.S.)

-Students in the thesis option must satisfactorily complete at least 30 credits, which include the credits accumulated in the core curriculum.
+Students in the thesis option must satisfactorily complete at least 30 graduate credits, which include the credits accumulated in the core curriculum.
 Students in this option must complete a master's thesis (6 credits) and give an oral presentation of the results.

-Students in the non-thesis option must satisfactorily complete at least 34 credits, which includes the core curriculum, a 2-credit directed research project (ESCI 898 Directed Research), and a written and oral presentation of that research.
+Students in the non-thesis option must satisfactorily complete at least 34 graduate credits, which includes the core curriculum, a 2-credit directed research project (ESCI 898 Directed Research), and a written and oral presentation of that research.

 Geochemical Systems Specialization